Monday, March 27, 2017

 • Some studies show that reading will help keep the mind and memory sharper as we age and can even stop the symptoms of Alzheimer’s.

-• There are links to an increase in empathy and understanding others when we read fiction.
+• There are links to an increase in empathy and understanding of others when we read fiction.

 • Reading will boost creativity and imagination as a good read will often take you to new places.